Tips for Visiting the Exploratorium with Kids

 You can come and go.
 For reentry, get your hand stamped in the ticketing corridor or when exiting near the Tactile Dome.
 We’re minutes from both Pier 39 and the Ferry Building Marketplace.

-At the Exploratorium, you’ll see no shushing security guards—just our outgoing, orange-vested Explainers, some no older than your teens.
-Ask an Explainer to share tips and tricks for exploring exhibits; find a lost child; or point you to the restaurant, our two stores, or your favorite exhibit.
+At the Exploratorium, you’ll see no shushing security guards—just our outgoing facilitators.
+Ask them to share tips and tricks for exploring exhibits; find a lost child; or point you to the restaurant, our store, or your favorite exhibit.

 Cool Exhibits for Kids of All Ages